 | Long stay | Work + tourism | Rechargeable |

-If you're unsure about the exact number, check how much data you need for travel: it's cheaper to start with a medium plan and recharge than to buy too much.
+If you're unsure about the exact number or want to maximize your GB, check out our tips for saving eSIM data on a trip: it's cheaper to start with a medium plan and recharge than to buy too much.

 Installation and activation

-Installing the Bangladesh eSIM is quick: you receive a QR code by email, scan it from your phone settings with Wi-Fi, and the plan is loaded.
-It activates automatically upon landing in Dhaka and detecting a network, without you having to register anything or go to a store.
+Installing the Bangladesh eSIM is quick: you receive a QR by email, scan it from your phone's settings with Wi-Fi, and the plan is loaded.
+It activates automatically when you land in Dhaka and detect a network, without you having to register anything or go to a store.

 Frequently Asked Questions

-Do I need to register my passport to use the eSIM in Bangladesh?
+Do I need to register my passport to use an eSIM in Bangladesh?

 Is there good 4G coverage in Bangladesh?